acoppes/acoppes/site/_drafts/shipminer-roadmap.markdown

 In general, the game needs more content and I already have a list of things to add.

 I don't have a clear path defined for metagame, player progress and replayability and finding that is my current big objective, there are a [couple of ideas](#design-decisions-ahead) and I need to iterate a bit in order to find what is better for the game and what I can do.

+Btw, the game has 1.8k wishlists right now, a post on threads did good recently, hope to get to those 2k soon :relaxed:.

 _Note: If you are interested in playing the current version and want to help me with feedback, I have some Steam keys to give away.
 Or you could wait for the Demo too._